menix-os/menix/README.md

 A minimal and expandable Unix-like operating system.

 This is a hobby project to learn OS development.
-The kernel itself uses a microkernel architecture and is designed to be highly parallelizable.
+The kernel itself uses a hybrid microkernel architecture.

-> The project is currently in a pre-alpha stage of development and neither stable nor ready to use.
+It handles:
+- Booting
+- Interprocess Communication
+- Scheduling
+- Virtual File System
+- Virtual Memory

 ## Building from source
+> **Note:** The project is currently in a pre-alpha stage of development and neither stable nor ready to use.

 See [Building](doc/building.md)

 ## Contributing